kevonc/kevoncheung.com/content/about.md

 I love trying new things, but I haven't gotten to a point where I'm obsessed with one thing.

 I like to run - flat or trail.
 I like to play tennis and now golf too.
-I enjoy the precision game and the ability to get fresh air and socialize.
+I enjoy the precision of the game and the ability to get fresh air and socialize.

 ## 📚 Books That Shaped Me